+Answering questions and concluding.
 Using their observations and ideas to suggest answers to questions I can use my experiences of the world to suggest appropriate answers to questions.
 With help, I can relate these to my evidence e.g. observations I have made, measurements I have taken or information I have gained from secondary sources.
-I have gained from secondary sources.
-Identifying scientific evidence that has been used to support or refute ideas or arguments I can answer my own and others' questions based on observations I have made, measurements I have taken or information I have gained from secondary sources.
-Answering questions and concluding.
 I can recognise 'biggest and smallest', 'best and worst' etc. from my data.
+Using straightforward scientific evidence to answer questions or to support their findings I can answer my own and others' questions based on observations I have made, measurements I have taken or information I have gained from secondary sources.
 Identifying differences, similarities or changes related to simple scientific ideas and processes I can interpret the data to generate simple comparative statements based on my evidence.
 I can begin to identify naturally occurring patterns and causal relationships.
-Using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions I can draw conclusions based on my evidence and current subject knowledge.
-When doing this, I can discuss whether other evidence e.g. from other groups, secondary sources and my scientific understanding, supports or refutes their answer.
-I can talk about how scientific ideas change due to new evidence being gathered.
-I can talk about how new discoveries change scientific understanding.
+Using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions I can draw conclusions based on my evidence and current subject knowledge. ------------------------------------- -- -- -- --- --- nce r Identifying scientific evidence that has been used to support or refute ideas or arguments ns I can answer my own and others' questions based on observations I have on made, measurements I have taken or information I have gained from secondary sources.
+When doing this, I can discuss whether other evidence e.g. from other groups, secondary sources and my scientific understanding, supports or refutes their answer. ıg I can talk about how scientific ideas change due to new evidence being gathered. is, est I can talk about how new discoveries change scientific understanding.
 Reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of and degree of trust in results, in oral and written forms such as displays and other presentations In my conclusions, I can: identify causal relationships and patterns in the natural world from my evidence; identify results that do not fit the overall pattern; and explain my findings using my subject knowledge.